sandunMadhushan/blog.madhushan.me/README.md

 # Madhushan's Blog

-This is the blog repository for [madhushan.me](https://madhushan.me) - a modern, responsive blog built with React and TypeScript.
+This is the official blog repository for [madhushan.me](https://madhushan.me) - a modern, responsive blog built with React and TypeScript.

 ## Project info

-This project showcases articles and content from Madhushan's personal blog, featuring a clean design and seamless user experience.
+This repository contains the source code for Madhushan's personal blog website at madhushan.me.
+The project showcases articles and content with a clean design and seamless user experience, featuring integration with Medium for content management.

 ## Development